Republic of Ireland national football team: UEFA European Championship

 Ireland reached the quarter-finals of the 1964 European Nations' Cup, but failed to qualify for the final tournament after losing on aggregate to Spain.

 Ireland did not qualify for a European Championship until Euro 1988.
 On 12 June 1988 in Stuttgart, the Irish team took to the pitch in its first match at a major championship finals against England.
-Ray Houghton of Liverpool scored the only goal of the match as Ireland recorded a memorable and historic victory.
-The game is fondly remembered in Irish folklore through the song "Joxer goes to Stuttgart" by Irish folk legend Christy Moore.
-Ireland took on the former Soviet Union next and took the lead late in the first half via a spectacular volley from Liverpool's Ronnie Whelan.
-Unfortunately for both Whelan and Ireland the lead was cancelled out midway through the second half by Oleh Protasov as the match ended in a 1–1 draw.
+Ray Houghton of Liverpool scored the only goal of the match as Ireland secured victory.
+Ireland took on the former Soviet Union next and took the lead late in the first half via a volley from Liverpool's Ronnie Whelan.
+The lead was cancelled out midway through the second half by Oleh Protasov as the match ended in a 1–1 draw.
 In their final match, Ireland lost out to the Netherlands 1–0.

 It was not until 2011 that Ireland clinched a place at another European Championship, qualifying for Euro 2012 with a 5–1 aggregate victory over Estonia.
 At the tournament itself, however, Ireland lost all three of its matches and conceded nine goals, the nation's worst performance in a major tournament to date.

 Ireland qualified to Euro 2016 following a play-off victory over Bosnia and Herzegovina.
 In the group stages they drew 1–1 with Sweden, having initially taken the lead through a Wes Hoolahan strike, before being beaten 3–0 by Belgium in the following game.
 However, a 1–0 victory over Italy in their final game, courtesy of a late header from Robbie Brady, earned the side a spot in the round of 16, the first time the team had ever advanced from the group stage at a European Championship.
 In the round of 16, Ireland faced the hosts France and, after taking an early lead through a Brady penalty, were beaten 2–1.